mattcarlotta/nvi/README.md

 ```

 > [!NOTE]
 > A Linux OS's virtual memory page sizing can vary from 4KB (0x1000) to 64KB (0x10000).
-As a result, the compiled binary size will shrink/grow to account for this page
-> sizing.
-The default page sizing for nvi is 64KB (to maintain backward compatibility), which may pad more virtual memory than necessary.
-To check your OS page sizing,
+The default page sizing for nvi is 64KB (to maintain compatibility with 16KB/64KB-page kernels).
-> run `getconf PAGESIZE`.
-If your page sizing is smaller than 64KB, then you can override the default page sizing by setting the `NVI_MAX_PAGE_SIZE=<bytes_in_hex>` env, for example:
+> Release builds link with lld, where this setting no longer measurably changes the on-disk binary size, but the override remains available via the `NVI_MAX_PAGE_SIZE=<bytes_in_hex>` env, for example:
 > `NVI_MAX_PAGE_SIZE=0x1000 ./nob <release|install>`
+>
+> To build a fully static, portable Linux binary with musl instead of clang+glibc, install `musl-tools` and run `NVI_LIBC=musl ./nob <release|install>`.

 Build and install a release binary in a shell directory path:
 ```sh